MrLoh/tobanika.us/index/hotel/en.md

 If you are looking for other people to share a hotel room, please contact Lauren ([maidofhonor@tobanika.us](mailto:maidofhonor@tobanika.us)) to find potential roommates.

 ## Why:
-This hotel is convenient for getting home from the Reception and for attending the Weekend Program events we have planned for the wedding weekend, so we highly encourage all guests in need of a hotel to stay here.
+This hotel is convenient for getting home from the Reception and for attending the Weekend Program events we have planned for the Wedding Weekend, so we highly encourage all guests in need of a hotel to stay here.
 At the minimum for the evening of Friday, September 9th, because at midnight after the Reception we will have an After Party in the hotel lounge.

 The hotel block has two different types of rooms: